paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-3-the-future-is-advanced-artefacts.md

 ![advanced artefacts cli](/static/images/how-we-moved-from-artifactory-and-saved-200k/part-3/aa-cli.png)

-We started analysing what functionality the CLI would require and quickly identified potential overlaps between package manager commands and docker commands.
+We started analysing what functionality the CLI would require and quickly identified potential overlaps between native package manager and docker commands.
 There is little point in us trying to write, maintain and support any tooling that mirrored these.
 Everyone knows how they work, they are industry standard tools.

 It was decided that our CLI would work complementary to these.
 It would bridge the gaps and provide the functionality we needed for our service to work.

 We determined our key functional requirements were:

-- authorisation
+- Authorisation
-- packages - get and promote
+- Packages - get and promote
-- generic artefacts - get, list, publish and promote
+- Generic Artefacts - get, list, publish and promote
-- container images - promote
+- Container Images - promote

 The most important feature of the CLI was authorisation into the service.
 Every developer and delivery mechanism must authorise into the service before they can use it.